Admissions FAQs

 I already have a bachelor's degree.
 Do I still need to complete all the prerequisite courses?

 Yes.
 All applicants, regardless of degree or major, must complete all prerequisite courses.
-This includes any international students who previously receive a foreign bachelor's degree.
+This includes any international students who previously received a foreign bachelor's degree.

 When do I need to complete my premed courses?

-All course prerequisites and other conditions for attendance must be completed no later than three (3) weeks before the first day of classroom instruction.
+All course prerequisites and other conditions for attendance must be completed no later than three (3) weeks before the first day of classroom instruction (July 3, 2024).

 Will you accept prerequisites which were taken over nine years ago during the admission cycle?